History Department Courses

 The Department of History offers a wide variety of undergraduate courses at all levels, and graduate courses at the 5000, 6000 and 7000 levels.
 Please note that we do not offer every course listed in University’s full Course Catalog every semester, and with the exception of History 1011, 1012, 1015, 1025, 1800, and 3020, courses are not offered on a predictable basis.
 In any given semester, course offerings are determined by faculty availability and preference.

-If you are looking for syllabi from History Department courses, many are now available online: http://syllabus.colorado.edu/.
+If you are looking for syllabi from History Department courses, most are available online: http://syllabus.colorado.edu/.
 Undergraduate courses are numbered from 1000-4999.
 Graduate courses are numbered 5000 and above.
 For information on our Graduate program, go to the Graduate Students tab.

 NOTE: Sometimes small restricted-entry sections of our regular courses are offered by programs such as the Residential Academic Programs (RAPs) and Honors.
 These sections are open only to students who are enrolled in those programs.
 These courses can be identified by the three-digit section number which follows the course number.
 A section number between 700 and 899 indicates that it is a programmatically restricted section.
 Example: HIST 2222-880 would be a section restricted to students enrolled in the Honors program.
 HIST 2222-729 would indicate that it is being offered by the Sewall Residential Academic Program, etc. Please do not contact the department requesting that you be registered for one of these restricted sections.